thestrukture/IDE/README.md

 # Strukture IDE Beta
 [![Build Status](https://travis-ci.org/thestrukture/IDE.svg?branch=master)](https://travis-ci.org/thestrukture/IDE)
 Go lang IDE server.
-Built with [Go Server](http://gophersauce.com)
+Built with [GopherSauce](http://gophersauce.com)

 ## About project
 The strukture is an open source IDE.
-It is designed to build web applications, with the organizational help of [Go-Server](http://gophersauce.com).
+It is designed to build web applications, with the organizational help of [GopherSauce](http://gophersauce.com).
 The IDE runs as a server and is accessed via web browser.
 Being a web server, the IDE is accessible from any device on your network.
 Compared to Microsoft's VS Code and Eclipse CHE this IDE is very minimal.
 It features :
 - Web application resource management.
 - Autocomplete between different files.
 - Syntax correction.